Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

 There are many theoretical measures for the entanglement entropy.
-One may ask why we do not use the simpler quantities such as the von Neumann local entropy and the inverse participation ratio (IPR).
-The advantage of using OTOC as an indicator is that, the OTOC as an explicit function of real time is specifically developed for characterizing the \textit{quantum dynamics} of spatial localization and MBL.
-Especially, in MBL phase the vibrational modes are essential in a quantum dynamic manner while in localized phase they are just a medium for heat exchange, and only the OTOC is able to make a clear distinction between them.
-Furthermore, compared with the local entropy which is defined in the equilibration, OTOC is a purely dynamic quantity that can be easily measured by the commonly-used ultrafast spectroscopy as indicated by Fig.~\ref{Fig2} \cite{OTOCexp2}.
-On the other hand, in presence of translational symmetry, the IPR can be irrationally large in the localized phase as discussed below, making it difficult to distinguish it from the MBL phase.
+One may ask why we do not use the simpler quantities such as the von Neumann local entropy and the inverse participation ratio (IPR), as the entropy is always mentioned in the charge separation processes \cite{Entropy1}.
+The advantage of using OTOC as an indicator is that, the OTOC as an explicit function of real time is specifically developed for characterizing the \textit{quantum dynamics} of spatial localization and dispersive feature in closed systems.
+Especially, in the dispersive process the vibrational modes are essential in a quantum dynamic manner while in localized phase they are just a medium for heat exchange, and only the OTOC is able to make a clear distinction between them.
+So the calculation of OTOC may give rise to an insightful scenario to understand the role of phonons, especially those in aggregate \cite{osci1,osci2,osci3,osci4}.
+Furthermore, compared with the local entropy which is defined in the equilibration, OTOC is a purely dynamic quantity that can be easily measured by the commonly-used ultrafast spectroscopy \cite{OTOCexp2}.
+On the other hand, in presence of translational symmetry, the IPR can be irrationally large in the localized phase as discussed below, making it difficult to distinguish it from the critical phase.
 Whereas, they are quite easy to be distinguished by OTOC which is symmetry insensitive.
-Therefore, it is remarkable to calculate the OTOC as the measure of entanglement entropy in organic semiconductors to determine which phase they are residing in and what is the dynamics of entanglement entropy in these systems.
+Consequently, it is remarkable to calculate the OTOC as the measure of entanglement entropy in organic semiconductors to examine the actual roles of CT excitons and aggregate phonons.
 It is also worth mentioning that, the quantitative connection between the entanglement entropy and the thermal entropy in the statistical mechanism is on the current theoretical stage not straightforward except in some specific cases, so the more explicit quantification for the real devices is beyond our present scope.